borgestrand/sdr-widget/AW_readme.txt

 Installing drivers - Windows
 ============================

-Driver installation is only needed on Windows.
+Driver installation is only needed on Windows 7.
+This section is obsolete!

 You will need to download and install AWSetup.zip from: https://sites.google.com/site/nikkov/home/microcontrollers/audio-widget/